 Did you know boating while intoxicated in Fort Worth is a criminal offense?
-Did you know the criminal penalties for boating while intoxicated are as severe as the penalties for driving while intoxicated?
-Did you know that officers from Texas Parks and Wildlife do not need a reason to stop you or board your vessel while you are on the water?
+Did you know the criminal penalties for BWI are as severe as the penalties for driving while intoxicated?
+Did you know officers from Texas Parks and Wildlife do not need a reason to stop you or board your vessel while you are on the water?

 We know because we have handled dozens of these cases and have even taken boating while intoxicated cases to trial.
 Let’s take a look at boating while intoxicated in greater detail.